-Morgan Stanley's Quarterly Report on Form 10-Q for the quarterly period ended 30 September 2022 (at page 20), incorporated by reference, includes details of the long-term and short-term credit ratings assigned to Morgan Stanley by DBRS, Inc. ("DBRS"), Fitch Ratings, Inc. ("Fitch"), Moody's, Rating and Investment Information, Inc. ("R&I") and S&P. MSI plc's Annual Report for the year ended 31 December 2021 (at page 12), incorporated by reference, includes details of the long-term and short-term credit ratings assigned to MSI plc by Moody's and S&P. MSFL's Annual Report for the year ended 31 December 2021 (at page 3), incorporated by reference, includes details of the long-term credit rating assigned to MSFL by S&P.
+Morgan Stanley's Quarterly Report on Form 10-Q for the quarterly period ended 30 September 2024 (at page 23 of the report), incorporated by reference, includes details of the long-term and short-term credit ratings assigned to Morgan Stanley by DBRS, Inc. ("DBRS"), Fitch Ratings, Inc. ("Fitch"), Moody's, Rating and Investment Information, Inc. ("R&I") and Standard & Poor's Financial Services LLC ("S&P").
+MSI ple's Annual Report for the year ended 31 December 2023 (at page 5 of the report), incorporated by reference, includes details of the long-term and short-term credit ratings assigned to MSI plc by Moody's and S&P. MSFL's Annual Report for the year ended 31 December 2023 (at page 3 of the report), incorporated by reference, includes details of the long-term credit rating assigned to MSFL by S&P. MSESE's Annual Report for the year ended 31 December 2023, incorporated by reference into this Registration Document, includes details (at page 12 therein) of the long-term and short-term credit ratings assigned to MSESE by Moody's, S&P and Fitch.

 DBRS is established in Delaware, United States of America.
-The rating DBRS has assigned to Morgan Stanley may be endorsed by DBRS Ratings Limited or DBRS Ratings GmbH, each a rating agency which is established in the European Economic Area (the "EEA") and registered under Regulation 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies, as amended (the "CRA Regulation") by the relevant competent authority.
+The rating DBRS has assigned to Morgan Stanley is endorsed by DBRS Ratings GmbH, a rating agency which is established in the European Economic Area (the "EEA") and registered under Regulation 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies, as amended (the "CRA Regulation") by the relevant competent authority.

-Fitch is not established in the EEA but the ratings it has assigned to each of Morgan Stanley and MSFL are endorsed by Fitch Ratings Limited, a rating agency established in the EEA and registered under the CRA Regulation by the relevant competent authority.
-In the event Fitch Ratings Limited is no longer an ESMA-registered CRA, Fitch intends to have the ratings assigned to each of Morgan Stanley and MSFL endorsed by Fitch Ratings España S.A.U. a rating agency established in the EEA and registered under the CRA Regulation by the relevant competent authority.
+Fitch is not established in the EEA but the ratings it has assigned to each of Morgan Stanley, MSI plc and MSESE are endorsed by Fitch Ratings Ireland Limited, a rating agency established in the EEA and registered under the CRA Regulation by the relevant competent authority.

-Moody's is not established in the EEA but the ratings it has assigned to each of Morgan Stanley, MSI plc and MSFL are endorsed by Moody's Deutschland GmbH, a rating agency established in the EEA and registered under the CRA Regulation by the relevant competent authority.
+Moody's is not established in the EEA but the ratings it has assigned to each of Morgan Stanley, MSI plc and MSESE are endorsed by Moody's Deutschland GmbH, a rating agency established in the EEA and registered under the CRA Regulation by the relevant competent authority.